 En route to the airport on Friday, October 23rd, Facebook friends alerted me to a hurricane landing on the Western coast of Mexico.
 I scrolled through reports stating that hurricane Patricia was the “strongest hurricane ever recorded.”
 I slid my iPhone into airplane mode, as we taxied out of the airport, and recalled a previous mission in which a storm brought about a miraculous opportunity

-We arrived in Houston at the international terminal to find hundreds of not-so- happy travelers jammed in the terminal lounge eagerly awaiting any news of an available flight.
-I approached the woman at the counter and asked if our flight had been cancelled to Tel Aviv.
+We arrived in Houston at the international terminal to find hundreds of not-so-happy travelers jammed in the terminal lounge, eagerly awaiting any news of an available flight.
+I approached the woman at the counter and asked if our flight had been canceled to Tel Aviv.
 She said, “Babe, look around.
-Every flight over Europe is cancelled.”
+Every flight over Europe is canceled.”
 I sheepishly asked her if she could check our flight just for our assurance.
 She politely moved to her monitor and checked.
-With a look of uncertainty she came back to us and said, “Well, your flight hasn’t been cancelled.
+With a look of uncertainty, she came back to us and said, “Well, your flight hasn’t been canceled.
 It has only been delayed.
 It will be the first flight into Heathrow tomorrow morning.
-It has been delayed a few hours.”
+It has been delayed for a few hours.”
 We rejoiced and then began to think about what we could to do while we waited.

 After a great night of rest, we boarded our flight and landed in Tel Aviv, Israel.
 We saw hundreds touched by the healing power of Jesus during that mission.
 Furthermore, it was the start of a few priceless relationships with Jewish and Arabic churches.